 However, forecasting is often overlooked.
 Baremetrics fills this gap by providing 26 metrics about your business, such as MRR, ARR, LTV, total customers, and more.

-Integrating this innovative tool can make financial forecasting seamless for your SaaS company, and you can start a free trial today.
+Using Baremetrics makes financial forecasting easy for SaaS companies, and you can start a free trial today.